jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The rebellion I speak of might be different than what automatically comes to mind.
 It is not a physical revolt.
 It does not involve rallies, marches, or protests.
 It's a rebellion of the mind.

-Only when we click a new philosophy will we make a new player god, and thus enter the Internet Age.
-And, while the world may be on our shoulders, being a player god is rather easy.
+Because only when we click a new philosophy will we make a new player god, and thus enter the Internet Age.

-Exercising, saving for a rainy day, helping a customer understand their loan application, buying locally grown produce.
-These are the actions of a player god, and they're not that complicated.
-Most people are already doing it anyway.

 The difference is, by adopting Techvolution, we expect ourselves, and each other, to bring on the era of mass-collaboration by using apps and electronics custom-designed to solve frontline problems.
 Vitally, player gods also demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
-After all, Protestantism and Catholicism still reach millions of people.
+After all, the Protestantism and Catholicism that rule Europe for centuries still reach millions of people.

 Likewise, Left/Right will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
 The ideals and openness of Progressivism help bring new peoples into the Western culture while giving a helping hand to those already inside.
 The practicality of Conservatives helps ensure our society keeps working and doesn't derail from too much idealism.

 Moreover, moderate Progressive and Conservatives have an immense understanding of complex fields like monetary policy, farm regulation, labor relations, and more.
 This single book can't replace their hard-won and valuable knowledge.
 It would be laughable to suggest it could.

 So please keep in mind, when I say Left/Right politics, it's outside ideologues with a simplistic view of our world who I take aim at.
-These are the people who radicalize our politics and make it so hard for those inside the government to seek compromises to long-held problems like unfunded retirement funds or confusing tax codes.
+These are the people who radicalize our politics and make it hard for those inside the government to seek compromises to long-held problems like unfunded retirement funds or confusing tax codes.

 ![protest](https://techvolution.io/content/images/2020/04/protests2.jpg)

 _Marching and protesting was the best tool the Civil Rights Movement had.
-But modern technology lets us dismantle barriers to education, employment, power generation if we become player gods.
+But modern technology lets us dismantle barriers to education, employment, power generation ourselves.
 Credit: [Library of Congress](https://unsplash.com/photos/WzPxmB_tRlw), [Phil Hearing](https://unsplash.com/photos/OKMdjGLL7Is)._

 The solution to radicalization is giving power to the frontline.
 Only frontline people like you, Stargazer, are more concerned with problem-solving then ideological purity.
-More important, only you can grab hold of levers of power that establish the Internet Age.
+More important, only you know which tools will establish the Internet Age.

 And that's why antagonists make new tools against the rules.
 And why I needed to write a book to remind everyone philosophies and regulations are supposed to empower protagonists and player gods to push human evolution, not get in the way.